kyreshamwell/cardstack/README.md

 A single dashboard for managing multiple credit cards — balances, due dates, and credit utilization at a glance.
 Built as a portfolio project targeting fintech engineering roles.

+The landing page includes a **live interactive demo** with mock data — no sign-up required to try it.

+---

+## Features

+- **Connect via Plaid** or add cards manually — mix and match
+- **Utilization tracking**, per-card and overall, with color-coded thresholds
+- **Balance breakdown donut chart** — click a slice or legend row to isolate a single card on screen
+- **Privacy mode** — one tap blurs every dollar amount, for screen-sharing or public spaces
+- **Dark mode**, synced with iOS Safari's status bar color
+- **Due date alerts** (overdue / due soon / upcoming), auto-suppressed for $0 minimum payments
+- **Pay this card** — opens the bank's real app when it supports it (Chase, Capital One), otherwise their real login page
+- Mobile-first layout with iOS safe-area handling (no white bars top/bottom in Safari)

 ---

 ## Stack